Michele Sindona

-Michele Sindona (/it/; 8 May 1920 - 22 March 1986) was an Italian banker and convicted felon.
+Michele Sindona (/it/; 8 May 1920 - 22 March 1986) was an Italian banker.
 Known in banking circles as "The Shark", Sindona was a banker for the Sicilian Mafia and the Vatican.
-Sindona was a member of the fascist Propaganda Due (#0501), a secret Masonic lodge of the Grand Orient of Italy.
+Sindona was a member of Propaganda Due (#0501), a secret Masonic lodge of the Grand Orient of Italy.
 He was fatally poisoned in prison while serving a life sentence for the murder of lawyer Giorgio Ambrosoli.

 Early life and education

 Born into a poor family in Patti, a small comune (municipality) in the province of Messina (Sicily), to a Neapolitan father, a florist who specialized in funeral wreaths, and a Sicilian mother, Sindona was educated by the Jesuits, and showed very early in his life an unusual aptitude for mathematics and economics.
 He graduated with a law degree from the University of Messina in 1942.

 Career

 After landing on Sicily the Allied Forces gave important posts to the mafia, to reduce the influence of Communists and for them to organise the distribution of food aid.
 Sindona began working in smuggling operations with the Mafia transporting food in trucks.
 At the same time, many American-raised Italian mafia members, like Lucky Luciano, returned to Italy.
 Sindona wrote that in 1946, all worked in the black market, that within six months he doubled his capital like a Wall Street banker and that he waited for Meyer Lansky, a Jewish mobster and reputed banker for the mafia, to give him "a signal".

 At the beginning of the 1950s, Sindona moved from Sicily to Milan, Northern Italy where he worked as a tax lawyer for rich Italians wanting to avoid paying taxes.
 He was an accountant for companies such as Società Generale Immobiliare and SNIA Viscosa.
 At the age of 30 he founded the company Fasco AG, inventing the system of back-to-back financing.
 His dexterity transferring money to Switzerland and Liechtenstein to avoid taxation soon became known to Mafia bosses.
 At the beginning of the 1950s, he travelled to New York and met the Gambino family.
 By 1957, he had become closely associated and was chosen to manage their profits from heroin sales.
 According to the pentito Mafioso (i.e., turned state's evidence) Francesco Marino Mannoia, Sindona laundered the proceeds of heroin trafficking for the Bontade-Spatola-Inzerillo-Gambino network.
 The mafiosi were determined to get their money back and would play an important role in Sindona's attempt to save his banks.